ipfs-examples/helia-examples/examples/helia-script-tag/.github/pull_request_template.md

 The contents of this repository are automatically synced from the parent [Helia Examples Project](https://github.com/ipfs-examples/helia-examples) so any changes made to the standalone repository will be lost after the next sync.

-Please open a PR against [IPFS Examples](https://github.com/ipfs-examples/helia-examples) instead.
+Please open a PR against [Helia Examples](https://github.com/ipfs-examples/helia-examples) instead.

 ## Contributing